Cross-platform C SDK logo

 setst_last ()

-Get the last element of the set and initialize the internal iterator.
+Gets the last element of the set and initializes the internal iterator.

 type*